Discover the care and support we offer

 We need to raise over £8 million every year to provide outstanding Hospice care to the local community.
 To get involved with our fundraising activities, design your own, or make a donation, use the information on this page.

-Each year, people across the UK use Hospice UK’s Dying Matters Awareness Week – taking place from 5 – 11 May – as an opportunity to encourage all communities to engage in conversations about death and dying, in ways that work for them.
-Here, in line with 2025’s theme, we explore what connects different communities and cultures in the UK when it comes to death and dying – and explore how they differ.
+Each year, people across the UK use Hospice UK’s Dying Matters Awareness Week – taking place from 4 – 10 May – as an opportunity to engage in conversations about death and dying, with the aim of breaking the stigma and taboo around the topic.